RolandChristensen/developer-journal/_posts/2024-08-20-git-and-github-source-control.md

 Note: this will not delete files, but only undo all changes on ***tracked*** files.
 To delete files from the ***Working Directory***, simply delete them using the file system.

 ### Git RM
-For an in depth tutorial, see this [repository](https://github.com/RolandChristensen/git-guided-examples) repositories README and search for "Git RM".
 RM stands for remove, and Git RM is used to remove a file from the ***Repository***.
 It does not remove the file or files from the file system, but removes file(s) from the ***Repository***.
 To keep files from being tracked and out of your ***Working Directory*** you will want to add the files to a .gitignore file.